Registered Clinical Counselling | East Vancouver | Commercial Drive

-Please note I am a Trauma-Informed Stabilization Treatment™ practitioner in training with Dr. Janina Fisher.
+Please note I am a Trauma-Informed Stabilization Treatment™ Certified Practitioner.

-Trauma-Informed Stabilization Treatment, 12 hour, Level 1, Janina Fisher, Ph.D., Academy of Therapy Wisdom
+Trauma-Informed Stabilization Treatment, Level 1, Dr. Janina Fisher, Ph.D., Academy of Therapy Wisdom, 2021

 Narrative Therapy 5-day Foundations Training, 2020

 Accelerated Experiential Dynamic Psychotherapy Skills Training, 2018

-Dialectical Behaviour Therapy Implementing Distress Tolerance Skills During a Crisis Workshop, Lifted Counselling, 2020
+Dialectical Behaviour Therapy Implementing Distress Tolerance Skills During a Crisis, Lifted Counselling, 2020

 Queer Competency Training, Qmunity, 2016

 Indigenous Cultural Safety Training, Provincial Health Services Authority, 2015

-COVID-19 UPDATE: I am currently offering online and in-person sessions at East Vancouver Counselling, a Commercial Drive located collective of counsellors.
+I am currently offering online and in-person sessions at East Vancouver Counselling, a Commercial Drive located collective of counsellors.
 If you are uncertain about online counselling, I really recommend giving it a chance.
 Video calls can be as worthwhile as in-person counselling is, and often clients even prefer it to in-person meetings.